-- Closure Due to Client Showing No Demonstrated Need.
+- The client has become ineligible for services (e.g., due to relocation outside Orange County or other eligibility requirements). - ° The client no longer contacts the provider for services. - The client's needs would be better served by another agency. - The client demonstrates pervasive unacceptable behavior that violates client - Closure Due to Client Showing No Demonstrated Need.
 Providers shall periodically review client records to identify client records that should be closed based on the client's assessed needs and previous patterns of use. - Closure Due to Unacceptable Behavior.
 If closure is due to unacceptable behavior that violates client rights and responsibilities, the provider shall notify the client that their services are being terminated and the reason for termination.
 Within the limits of client's authorization to receive mail, notification of closure shall be mailed to the client.
 A copy of the notification shall be documented.
 If the client has no known address or the provider is not authorized to send mail to the client, the provider shall document other types of notification of closure (e.g. phone calls, visit) or attempts to notify the client of closure.
 If the client does not agree with the reason for closure, they shall be informed of the provider's grievance procedure. - Data Collection Closeout.
 The provider shall close out the client in the data collection system (ARIES) as soon as possible, but no later than thirty (30) days of service closure.
 For clients receiving services other than transportation services at the same provider agency, the provider shall coordinate efforts between services to ensure that data collection closeout occurs no later than thirty (30) days of closure from all Ryan White services at that provider agency.

-Standard Measure Notify client regarding closure if due to pervasive unacceptable behavior violating Copy of notification in client record client rights and responsibilities For clients with no known address or who are unable to receive mail, documentation of other types of notification or attempt at notification in client record Closeout of data collection shall be completed Data collection system (ARIES) will indicate for each client who has been closed from all client's closure no later than thirty (30) days of Ryan White services at that provider agency service closure
+Standard Measure Notify client regarding closure if due to Copy of notification in client record pervasive unacceptable behavior violating client rights and responsibilities For clients with no known address or who are unable to receive mail, documentation of other types of notification or attempt at notification in client record Closeout of data collection shall be completed Data collection system (ARIES) will indicate for each client who has been closed from all client's closure no later than thirty (30) days of Ryan White services at that provider agency service closure